Healthcare Security Case Study

 Healthcare is one of those places that often have both proprietary and contracted security officers working in the same facility.
 Basically, a medical center may have their own security staff, and yet they may also contract with a private security service to manage certain tasks or assignments.

 In some cases it is also possible that a medical facility may only have contract security officers providing all security services.
-However, in this case we are taking about both types of officers working the same facility.
+However, in this case study we are taking about both types of officers working the same facility.

 Law Enforcement and Contract Security